Track Categories

 Forearm and wrist arthroplasty are surgical procedures performed to replace damaged or diseased joints in the forearm and wrist with prosthetic implants.
 These surgeries aim to relieve pain, restore function, and improve the quality of life for individuals suffering from severe arthritis, traumatic injuries, or other debilitating conditions affecting these joints.

-Robotic arthroplasty refers to using robotic systems and computer-assisted technology to enhance the precision and accuracy of joint replacement surgeries, including knee, hip, and other joint arthroplasties.
+Robotic arthroplasty refers to the use of robotic systems and computer-assisted technology to enhance the precision and accuracy of joint replacement surgeries, including knee, hip, and other joint arthroplasties.
 This advanced surgical technique leverages the capabilities of robotic devices to improve surgical outcomes, reduce complications, and optimize the alignment and positioning of implants.

 6-1: Advancements in Robotic Technology